cheriangeorge/System-Commands-course/Week1.md

   - `~$` is the path
 ### Know your system
 * `uname -a`
-  - prints the name, version and other details about the current machine and the operating system running on it
+  - prints the name, version and other details about the current machine and the operating system running on it.
 * `hostnamectl`
   - prints system related information such as hostname, OS, Kernal, Architecture etc.
 * `msinfo32`
   - Similar command for Windows.
+* `hostname`
+  - `-i` : local ip address
+  - `-I` : public ip address
+### Getting help for a command
+* `man`
+  - get help on any command in linux. eg : man ls
+  - man sections (1 to 9) eg : man 1 ls
+  - 1 - Executable programs or shell commands
+  - 2 - System calls provided by Kernel
+  - 3 - Library calls
+  - 4 - Special files usually found in /dev
+  - 5 - File formats and conversions
+  - 6 - Games
+  - 7 - Misc : macro packages and conventions
+  - 8 - System admin commands
+  - 9 - Kernel routines
+* `tldr`
+  - The tldr pages are a community effort to simplify the beloved man pages with practical examples.
+  - Need to install separately.
+    + `npm install -g tldr`
+  - `tldr ls` : Use cases of ls command
-### Commands and Flags
+### Basic Commands and Flags
 * `pwd`
   - Present Working Directory
 * `ls`
-  `- a` : all . displays hidden files
+  - `-a` : all . displays hidden files
-  `- l` : use a long listing format
+  - `-l` : use a long listing format
-  `- i` : print index number of each file (inode)
+  - `-i` : print index number of each file (inode)
-  `- s` : shows blocks occupied by each file
+  - `-s` : shows blocks occupied by each file
-  `- 1` : each file name on a separate line
+  - `-1` : each file name on a separate line
+  - `-h` : show numeric values in human readable format.
+  - all flags in `ls` command can be use in any combinations i.e. `ls -sh` or `ls -liah` etc. to get combined results of the flags.
   - output of `ls -l` : `drwxr-xr-x 5 ckg ckg 12288 Nov 25 10:00 Documents` (`d` is file type ; `rwxr-xr-x` owner,group,others permissions ; `5` no of hard links ; `ckg` is owner ; `ckg` is group ; last modified time stamp ; filename)
   - `ls F*` gives a list of all files starting with F
 * `rm`